FeatureBaseDB/www/content/blog/billion-taxi-ride-dataset-with-pilosa.md

 ![Benchmarks](/img/blog/billion-taxi-table1.png)

-We implemented the same for queries against Pilosa so that we could get some comparison of performance against other solutions.
+We implemented the same four queries against Pilosa so that we could get some comparison of performance against other solutions.

 Here is the English description of each query: